2020-21 AP Course Audit: What You’ll Need to Do

-The list below represents examples of textbooks that meet the curricular requirements of AP U.S History and have met or exceed the required alignment to the learning objectives and skills in the course curriculum framework.
-The list is not exhaustive and the texts listed should not be regarded as endorsed, authorized, recommended, or approved by the College Board.
+The list below represents examples of textbooks that meet the curricular requirements of AP U.S. History.
+The list is not exhaustive and the texts listed should not be regarded as endorsed, authorized, recommended, or approved by College Board.
 Not using a book from this list does not mean that a course will not receive authorization.
-Syllabi submitted as part of the AP Course Audit process will be evaluated holistically, with textbooks considered along with supplementary, supporting resources to confirm that the course as a whole provides students with the content delineated in the curricular requirements of the AP Course Audit.
+Syllabi submitted as part of the AP Course Audit process will be evaluated holistically, with textbooks considered along with supplementary resources to confirm that the course as a whole provides students with the content delineated in the curricular requirements of the AP Course Audit.

 - Berkin, Carol, Christopher L. Miller, Robert W. Cherny, and James L. Gormly.
 Making America: A History of the United States.
 7th edition.
-National Geographic Learning/Cengage Learning.
+National Geographic Learning/Cengage Learning, 2015.

 - Brinkley, Alan.
 American History: Connecting with the Past, Updated AP Edition.
 15th edition.
-McGraw-Hill Education
+McGraw-Hill Education, 2014.

 - Henretta, James A., Eric Hinderaker, Rebecca Edwards, and Robert O. Self.
 America’s History, For the AP® Course.
 8th edition.
-Bedford/St. Martin’s.
+Bedford/St. Martin’s, 2014.

 - Kennedy, David M., and Lizabeth Cohen.
 The American Pageant.
-16th edition.
-National Geographic Learning/Cengage Learning.
+17th edition.
+National Geographic Learning/Cengage Learning, 2019.

 - Oakes, James, Michael McGerr, Jan Ellen Lewis, Nick Cullather, Jeanne Boydston, Mark Summers, Camilla Townsend, and Karen Dunak.
 Of the People: A History of the United States.
 3rd edition.
-Perfection Learning, Oxford University Press.
+Oxford University Press, 2015.